vandre-sales/meliva-ds/docs/docs/utilities/text.md

 - `font-weight: var(--wa-font-weight-body);`
 - `line-height: var(--wa-line-height-condensed);`

-Additionally, each class specifies a `font-size` using a [`--wa-font-size-*`](/docs/tokens/typography/#font-size) property from your theme.
+Additionally, each class specifies a `font-size` using a [`--wa-font-size-*`](/docs/tokens/typography/#font-size) token from your theme.
 Caption classes are one font size smaller than the corresponding `wa-body-*` class.

 | Class Name       | `font-size` Value    | Preview                                                                        |
 | ---------------- | -------------------- | ------------------------------------------------------------------------------ |